-This Plan identifies the location of urban form categories in Map X: Urban Form.
+This Plan identifies the location of urban form categories in Map 3: Urban Form.
 These urban form categories, set by the Guide for Local Area Planning, identify and categorize the purpose and general function (land use) of different parts of a community.
 The relationships between the urban form categories demonstrate how the different areas of a community relate to and support each other.

+There are eleven urban form categories that direct land use and built form in the Heritage Communities.
 This section identifies the characteristics of the urban form categories and where they apply, as well as land use and site, building and landscape design policies for each category.